facebook/react-native-website/docs/security.md

 ## Storing Sensitive Info

 Never store sensitive API keys in your app code.
 Anything included in your code could be accessed in plain text by anyone inspecting the app bundle.
-Tools like [react-native-dotenv](https://github.com/goatandsheep/react-native-dotenv) and [react-native-config](https://github.com/luggit/react-native-config/) are great for adding environment-specific variables like API endpoints, but they should not be confused with server-side environment variables, which can often contain secrets and api keys.
+Tools like [react-native-dotenv](https://github.com/goatandsheep/react-native-dotenv) and [react-native-config](https://github.com/luggit/react-native-config/) are great for adding environment-specific variables like API endpoints, but they should not be confused with server-side environment variables, which can often contain secrets and API keys.

 If you must have an API key or a secret to access some resource from your app, the most secure way to handle this would be to build an orchestration layer between your app and the resource.
 This could be a serverless function (e.g. using AWS Lambda or Google Cloud Functions) which can forward the request with the required API key or secret.
 Secrets in server side code cannot be accessed by the API consumers the same way secrets in your app code can.